 Chef AJ describes one of her students in her book who was still very overweight but was losing weight steadily and feeling a lot better, by eating huge volumes of green leafy foods with some beans and starches.

-One day this student was eating her lunch in the cafeteria at work, and a co-worker came by, looked at the heaping plate of veggies and commented
+One day this student was eating her lunch in the cafeteria at work, and a co-worker came by, looked at the heaping plate of veggies, and commented

 The massive plate of salad the woman was eating couldn’t have contained more than 300 calories and had a non-fat dressing of balsamic and lemon.
 But her co-worker was too ignorant to figure this out.

-We are programmed for tiny portions
+We are brainwashed to eat tiny portions

 We are so programmed to diet on tiny servings of high-fat, high-calorie processed foods like weight watchers, etc., that it is tough to break this stupid habit and eat enough high fiber whole plant foods.